Have you ever seen an animated explainer video with dark shadows as the main character like this?

 Later in 1989, the technique was developed for more advanced films.
 Michel Ocelot combined cutouts, live-action, and clay animation to produce his animation cartoons “Princes et Princesses”.
 This was also the first example of a silhouette animation that used traditional voiceover.

 By using current technology, where everything is digital, creating silhouette animation is much easier today.
 There are better technologies to support the development of animated silhouette films.
-They can be easily drawn on computer and animated using animation software — there are even online tools with various sets of features to create animation!
+They can be easily drawn on a computer and animated using animation software — there are even online tools with various sets of features to create an animation!

 Technology, for an animator, means the ability to make an animation move more fluidly than before.
-There are also more color, image, light and music solutions as well as design possibilities.
+There are also more color, image, light, and music solutions as well as design possibilities.